mylesj/deep-entries/README.md

 // ]
 ```

-`deepEntries()` will accept an optional transform function as a second parameter.
+`deepEntries()` will accept an optional map function as a second parameter.

 -   Note that `delimitEntry` is equivalent to `delimitEntryBy('.')`